Getting Started with WiFi on Raspberry PI Pico W and MicroPython

 Install MicroPython Firmware

-Before starting with examples, you need to install the MicroPython firmware in your Raspberry PI Pico W.
+Before starting with examples, install the MicroPython firmware in your Raspberry PI Pico W.

-Here there’s the first warning note: at the time of this post (July 2022), Raspberry PI Foundation had to publish a specific firmware in order to get the WiFi working on Raspberry PI Pico W. They promised that the firmware capabilities will be joined to official MicroPython firmware soon.
+Here’s the first warning note: at the time of this post (July 2022), Raspberry PI Foundation had to publish a specific firmware to get the WiFi working on Raspberry PI Pico W. They promised that the firmware capabilities would be joined to official MicroPython firmware soon.
 But, for the moment, running the networking code with official MicroPython firmware will result in the following error when trying to import the network library:

 Traceback (most recent call last):